+XIV.
 Reporting Legal or Ethical Concerns

 Employees are encouraged to address issues with management, Human Resources Operations, or Ethics and Compliance, as most problems can be resolved swiftly.
-If for any reason that is not possible or if employees are not comfortable raising the matter through these channels, employees may elevate issues through State Fund's Integrity in Action program.
-This program with their manager or Human Resources Operations, employees may elevate issues through a variety of reporting methods.
+If for any reason that is not possible or if employees are not comfortable raising the matter through these channels, employees may elevate issues through State Fund's Integrity in Action Hotline.